There’s no doubt that the stress of moving is a hurdle. But it doesn’t have to be so bad, as Carolyn Andreason explains.

 They say that moving is a challenge, and it’s true.
 It takes a lot of planning, worrying, and it has the knack of forcing you to think about how much you truly need or want an item in your house.
 And all of this is often while going through a major life event, whether good or bad.

-However, while it’s hard, you don’t have to fall into the stress of moving and let yourself get swooped up by the burden of reorganizing your entire home.
+However, while it’s hard, you don’t have to fall into moving stress and let yourself get swooped up by the burden of reorganizing your entire home.

 What you need is to go through all the right steps, make sure you have all the essentials, and change your outlook on the whole experience.
 It doesn’t have to be a hassle that could ruin the potential excitement of moving somewhere new.